 Let purchasers feel that their online transaction was obstacle-free, making the buying, delivery, return, account set-up, and any other process as helpful, simple, and clear as possible.

 Study your production and delivery process, and really think this one through.
 Do everything you can to reduce packaging and consolidate shipping carriers in order to lower your carbon footprint.
-Consumers old and new will appreciate it.
+The world is constantly adapting environmental-friendly methods in various industries, and you should move in the same direction, too.
+Consumers old and new will appreciate it

 To learn more about what customers expect from service and delivery, please follow me @TopRightPartner!
 If you want to continue receiving tips like these, sign up for the TopRight blog, connect with me on LinkedIn, or buy a copy of my latest book, Marketing, Interrupted.